List-Edge-Coloring Triangulations with Maximum Degree at most 5: Introduction

 \begin{conjecture}[Vizing \cite{Vz}] If $G$ is a graph, then $\chi'_\ell(G) \leq \Delta+1$. \end{conjecture}

 Conjecture \ref{vizcon} has been verified for all graphs with $\Delta \leq 4$.
 The $\Delta=3$ case was proved by Vizing \cite{Vz} in 1976 and independently by Erd\H{o}s, Rubin, and Taylor \cite{ERT} in 1979.
-The $\Delta=4$ case of Conjecture \ref{vizcon} was proved in 1998 by Juvan, Moher, \v{S}krekovski \cite{JMS}.
+The $\Delta=4$ case of Conjecture \ref{vizcon} was proved in 1998 by Juvan, Mohar, \v{S}krekovski \cite{JMS}.
 Since there are graphs with $\Delta=3$ and $\Delta=4$ having $\chi'(G)=\Delta+1$, these results are tight.
 However, in general, we may hope for more than Conjecture \ref{vizcon}.
-The famous List-Edge Coloring Conjecture (LECC), which follows, has been attributed to many sources, some as early as 1975 (see eg. \cite{JT}).
+The famous List-Edge Coloring Conjecture (LECC), which follows, has been attributed to many sources, some as early as 1975 (see e.g.~\cite{JT}).

 \begin{conjecture}[LECC] If $G$ is a graph, then $\chi'(G)=\chi'_\ell(G)$. \end{conjecture}